ldmweb/SQA_final_assignment/README.md

 - [x] Each code feature is tested / can be tested
 - [x] Testing coverage of the code is 100%

+You can find on [**this closed pull request**](https://github.com/ldmweb/SQA_final_assignment/pull/10#issue-419630885) an exemple of a validated review that validate all requested code-review checks.

 ---

 **Lilian Desvaux de Marigny** - D19124161